Natural Sciences (Physical)

 In general the wider the range of science subjects you study at A-Level, the greater choice you will have in the first year of the course and afterwards.
 Certain A-Levels are needed for certain subjects, such as A-Level Chemistry for those who intend to study first year Chemistry.

 You'll need to complete a two hour written assessment at an authorised local centre, most likely your school or college.
-These usually take place in November.
+This assessment will take place on the 30th October.
 For more information, see the University undergraduate Natural Sciences pages.

 If you're invited to interview, you'll have two short interviews, each lasting around 20 minutes and with a focus on problem solving.